top of page

 We welcome you to hear from one of our Ruritan Forever Members, Tom Hummer and his story of growing up in the Sterling community

-Ruritans Through The Years
+Sterling Ruritans Through The Years

 It’s hard to believe that the Sterling Ruritan Club is only seventy four years young.
 In these years the Sterling Club has served the community by providing those services needed by the community, and especially services needed by the youth of our area.
 This was our goal in the 1950s and continues to be our goal today.

-Second must be the Charter Members knowledge that to support the community the community must have a place in which to meet.
+The second major accomplishment must be the Charter Members knowledge that to support the community the community must have a place in which to meet.
 This task was accomplished in 1956 when the Club purchased the building known as Bowman’s Tavern at a cost of $8000.

 The first meeting was held in our clubhouse in February 1959 and in 1963 ground was broken for the 36 x 80’ building addition.
 The cost of this addition was estimated at $17,000 and was scheduled to be completed by November 23, 1963.
 Before the County

 could provide a community center, the Sterling Ruritan Club provided their building to the community.
-Until 1966 the Club provided free use of our facility, in 1966 the cost was set at $50 dollars to rent and $10 for clean up.
+Until 1966, the Club provided free use of our facility, in 1966 the cost was set at $50 dollars to rent and $10 for clean up.
 The Club has continually improved its facility and though higher than the 1966 rates, rates charged today for use of our facility are kept at a minimum.

 The Club then, as we do today, financed the procurement of our building through fund raising efforts.
 In the past we have had dances, raffles, benefit dinners, turkey shoots, and the Salvation Army kettle bell ringing.
 Today we use such fundraisers as Bingo,